ajsmth/earhart/README.md

 # earhart

-earhart is a fork of react-router (v6) tailored to the needs of React Native applications
+earhart is a router tailored to the needs of React Native applications

 ## How is it different?